eabrigham/journal-client/README.md

 Journal App Api

 A front end for a digital notebook/bullet journal where a user can write posts on a variety of topics.
-Implemented with Javascript and React
+Implemented with Javascript and React.

+This app was a chance to learn React, including some of the patterns around storing state and passing props down to child components.

+Planning Documents:

 A user can…
 * log in/out